ThreeSRR/Chinese-Painting-Generator/README.md

 ## Requirements

-The code requires only common Python environments for machine learning; Basicially, it was tested with
+The code requires only common Python environments for machine learning; Basically, it was tested with

 * Python 3 (Anaconda 3.6.3 specifically)
 * PyTorch\==0.3.1